QinMing/Nachos-Operating-System/readme.md

-    Tests: (called from userprog by executing ./nachos -x ../test/{testname}) testp5 - Triggers an IllegalInstrException by attempting to divide by zero. testp5_exec - Triggers an IllegalInstrException in a process created by the Exec system call testp5_2_exec - Calls 3 other programs that will trigger AddressErrorException.
+    Tests: (called from userprog by executing ./nachos -x ../test/{testname}) testp5 - Triggers an IllegalInstrException by attempting to divide by zero. testp5_exec - Triggers an IllegalInstrException in a process created by the Exec system call testp5_2_exec - Executes 3 programs that will trigger AddressErrorException.
 They are:
             1. testp5_2_Normal - Directly access an invalid address.
 The kernel will kill this program by force.
             2. testp5_2_Write - Writes to console using invalid buffer address.
 The system call will return -1 and the program will Exit normally.
             3. testp5_2_Read - Similar to Write.
 --------------------

 ##6.
 Join